metalman3797/Cura-Dremel-Printer-Plugin/README.md

 ---
 # Installation

+**Note** As of release 0.4.0 the Dremel3D20 plugin now combines the functionality of the DremelGCodeWriter plugin as well as including the ability to automatically install the Dremel printer files.
+If you had previously installed the DremelGCodeWriter plugin, please delete it from the following folders before proceeding:
+- Windows:  $USER/AppData/Roaming/cura/$CURA_VERSION/plugins
+            %CURA_INSTALL_DIR%/plugins (i.e. C:\Program Files\Ultimaker Cura\plugins)
+- Mac:      $User/Library/Application\ Support/Cura/$CURA_VERSION/plugins
+- Linux:    $USER/.local/share/cura/$CURA_VERSION/plugins/

 To install the plugins, follow the instructions below:

 0. [Download and install Cura](https://ultimaker.com/en/products/ultimaker-cura-software) on your machine.
 This plugin has been tested on Windows 10 Professional 64 bit edition, and MacOS 10.12 (Sierra), but this plugin should work equally well on linux or any other operating system that Cura supports.